Phurga/obsidian_vault/sources/Burg2025_nematode_exploration.md

   - production/calculation
 ---
 ## Context
-[[nematodes]] are the most abundant taxon for soil animals, currently not covered in existing biodiversity indicators. nematodes are well studied and there are lots of data points in many global [[biome]] and [[ecoregion]], under several [[land use]], and could lead to the definition of LCA CFs.
+[[nematode]] are the most abundant taxon for soil animals, currently not covered in existing biodiversity indicators. nematodes are well studied and there are lots of data points in many global [[biome]] and [[ecoregion]], under several [[land use]], and could lead to the definition of LCA CFs.
 ## Materials
 [files](file:\\\C:\Users\aburg\Documents\calculations\nematode_exploration)